 Funded by: Innovate UK

-The project uses machine learning and big data to develop consumer protection solutions, which could support research into the harmful effects of gambling.
+The project uses machine learning techniques and software engineering to develop advanced consumer protection solutions in the gambling industry.